souvikhaldar/souvikhaldar/content/blockchain/Run Ethereum on an old laptop.md

 ---
-title: Run Ethereum on an old laptop
+title: How To Run Ethereum On An Old Laptop
 date: 2023-01-06
-draft: true
+draft: false
 ---
 *A decentralized immutable append-only public ledger.*
 By running a node that connects to the blockchain network, you become part of it and help decentralize it further, propagating the principle further, pat on back!